 Any discharge, demotion, suspension, or other disciplinary action shall be for just cause.
 Every newly hired employee shall be required to successfully complete a probationary period.
-The probationary period shall begin on the first day for which the employee receives compensation from the University and shall continue for a period of one (1) calendar year, except that time spent in any approved "no pay status" during the probationary period will not count toward the probationary period.
 Any discharge of a probationary officer shall not be subject to the grievance provision of this Agreement and shall not be subject to appeal or recourse to any other agency, institution, or forum.